 We often receive referrals alleging that a nurse, midwife or nursing associate has a health condition.
-We will not normally need to intervene in a nurse, midwife or nursing associate’s practice due to ill health unless there is a risk of harm to patients or a related risk to public confidence in the profession.
+We will only need to intervene in a nurse, midwife or nursing associate’s practice due to ill health if there is a risk of harm to patients or a related risk to public confidence in the profession.

 There are very few circumstances where we decide that a nurse, midwife or nursing associate who has (or used to have) a health condition, but is currently able to practise safely without any risk to patients, is impaired on the basis of public confidence in the professions alone.